Opening a bank account in Germany: Guide and recommendations

 two check digits

-the domestic bank account number with
+the domestic bank account number with the branch identifier

 Here you have a sample of Germany’s international bank number: